NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

 Clauses can be repeated throughout the file (or included files) to group attributes under the same clause.

+.. _unbound.conf.include:

 Files can be included using the **include:** directive.
 It can appear anywhere, it accepts a single file name as argument.
 Processing continues as if the text from the included file was copied into the config file at that point.
-If also using chroot, using full path names for the included files works, relative pathnames for the included names work if the directory where the daemon is started equals its chroot/working directory or is specified before the include statement with **directory: dir**.
+If also using :ref:`chroot:<unbound.conf.chroot>`, using full path names for the included files works, relative pathnames for the included names work if the directory where the daemon is started equals its chroot/working directory or is specified before the include statement with :ref:`directory: dir<unbound.conf.directory>`.
 Wildcards can be used to include multiple files, see *glob(7)*.

+.. _unbound.conf.include-toplevel:

 For a more structural include option, the **include-toplevel:** directive can be used.
 This closes whatever clause is currently active (if any) and forces the use of clauses in the included files and right after this directive.

+.. _unbound.conf.server:

 Server Options
 ^^^^^^^^^^^^^^